-Waste and recycling collection, aside from being the Council's single largest source of emissions, presents all councils with huge challenges and potential opportunities in environment, the climate emergency, and digital services.
-Whilst the bulk of waste collection vehicle replacements are scheduled for some years hence, attention is turning now to the potential for electrification of part of the waste collection fleet.
-The new leisure services operator is in place, and a new application for government funds has been made which, if successful, will enable the installation of further solar PV power on the Cirencester leisure centre, further reducing the cost of electricity for the site.
+Waste and recycling collection, aside from being the Council's single largest source of emissions, presents all councils with huge challenges and potential opportunities in the environment, the climate emergency, and digital services.
+While the bulk of waste collection vehicle replacements are scheduled for some years, attention is now turning to the potential for electrification of part of the waste collection fleet.
+The new leisure services operator is in place, and a new application for government funds has been made, which, if successful, will enable the installation of further solar PV power on the Cirencester leisure centre, further reducing the cost of electricity for the site.